Associate Dean for Studies & Professor, International Relations, Boston University

 International environmental politics, sustainable development, global governance and international institutions, Scandinavia, Europe

-Henrik Selin conducts research and teaches classes on global and regional politics and policy making on environment and sustainable development.
-His book Global Governance of Hazardous Chemicals: Challenges of Multilevel Management was recently published by MIT Press.
-He is the co-editor of two books, Changing Climates in North American Politics: Institutions, Policy Making and Multilevel Governance (MIT Press, with Stacy VanDeveer) and Transatlantic Environment and Energy Politics: Comparative and International Perspectives (Ashgate, with Miranda Schreurs and Stacy VanDeveer).
-He is also the author and co-author of more than two dozen peer reviewed journal articles and book chapters.
+Selin is the author of Mercury Stories: Understanding Sustainability through a Volatile Element (MIT Press 2020, with Noelle Eckley Selin), European Union Environmental Governance (Routledge 2015, with Stacy VanDeveer), and Global Governance of Hazardous Chemicals: Challenges of Multilevel Management (MIT Press, 2010).
+He is the editor of Changing Climates in North American Politics: Institutions, Policy Making and Multilevel Governance (MIT Press 2009, with Stacy VanDeveer) and Transatlantic Environment and Energy Politics: Comparative and International Perspectives (Ashgate, 2009, with Miranda Schreurs and Stacy VanDeveer).
+He is also the author and co-author of over fifty peer reviewed journal articles and book chapters.
+A full list of publications can be found on his website: https://blogs.bu.edu/selin.